Sven Köhler (footballer, born 1996)

-Sven Köhler (born 8 November 1996) is a German professional footballer who plays as a midfielder for VfL Osnabrück.
+Sven Köhler (born 8 November 1996) is a German professional footballer who plays as a midfielder for 2.
+Bundesliga club Eintracht Braunschweig.

 Career

 Köhler made his professional debut for VfL Osnabrück in the 2.
 Bundesliga on 2 August 2019, coming on as a substitute in the 90+4th minute for Anas Ouahim in the 1–0 away win against SV Sandhausen.

+On 24 June 2023, Köhler joined Danish Superliga club OB on a deal until June 2026.
+Ahead of the 2024-25 season, he signed with Köhler 2.
+Bundesliga club Eintracht Braunschweig.